gberger/gberger.github.io/_posts/2014-06-04-ghurl-url-shortener-powered-by-github-pages-and-repos.md

 I created **[ghurl](http://ghurl.github.io/)**, a URL shortener.
 My idea was to use GitHub issues, combined with the GitHub API, to store and retrieve the long URLs.

-The short URLs contain the issue number in the query string, so I could later retrieve them from the repo.
-And by using a query string, I effectively have a catch-all URL into a single HTML page: perfect for using GitHub pages for hosting the static HTML+JS+CSS files.

 *Here's a [URL pointing to this post](http://ghurl.github.io/?6), and here's the [GitHub issue](https://github.com/ghurl/db/issues/6) it refers to.*